Old San Juan: Expansion and growth

-Some of the first European establishment in the Western Hemisphere were also established in Old San Juan during the mid and second half of the16th century.
+Some of the first European establishment in the Western Hemisphere were also established in Old San Juan during the mid and second half of the 16th century.
 Some of these include the Thomas Aquinas Convent (today the National Gallery of Puerto Rico) in 1523, Nuestra Señora de la Concepción Hospital in 1524, and the former Gothic stone cathedral building.

 The strategic position of Old San Juan in the context of the Caribbean and the Atlantic Ocean also made it a target for foreign attacks, which motivated the erection of a city wall between 1530 and 1560.
-Several fortresses and castles were also build during this time: La Fortaleza was built between 1533 and 1540, followed by the construction of the first battery at El Morro.
+Several fortresses and castles were also built during this time: La Fortaleza was built between 1533 and 1540, followed by the construction of the first battery at El Morro.
 Plans for the castle portion of San Felipe del Morro were made in 1584.
 Extensions, plus construction of El Cañuelo and El Boquerón forts, were made between 1599 and 1609.
 Complete circumvallation of the city was finally completed in 1641.
 Although several fortresses were built at the site during the time, it was not until 1771 when San Cristobal, the largest of the fortresses, was completed.

 By 1776, the population totaled 6000, half of which were soldiers.
 The garrison town of San Juan included 250 acre of military installations and 62 acre of public and private use.
 By 1781, the city's fortifications included 376 cannon.
 By 1876, 24,000 lived inside the walls of San Juan, encompassing 25 hectares, and 926 buildings.

 Prior to the 19th century, the area outside the city walls occupying the east side of Old San Juan Island, was almost uninhabited.
 In 1838 the so-called area of Puerta de Tierra had a population of 168 residents, mainly of African descent.
 According to a census made in 1846, the population had risen to 223 inhabitants living in 58 houses.
 On March 3, 1865, the municipal government of San Juan approved a resolution promoting the city expansion across the Puerta de Tierra which included the plan for demolishing the city walls along the eastern side.
 On May 28, 1897, the wall demolition was officially started after a proclamation was issued by Queen Maria Christina.
 By the year 1899, the population of Puerta de Tierra had risen to 5,453; while the area comprising the old walled city had a civilian population of roughly 18,103 inhabitants.